norlove/BigQuery-Continuous-Queries-Fish-Tank-IOT-Demo/README.md

       ![Screenshot 2025-04-24 at 1 54 23 PM](https://github.com/user-attachments/assets/dbf89e4d-82b9-4292-906f-3651c6de6278)

-7. Go back to the BigQuery SQL editor and paste the following SQL query:
+7. Go back to the BigQuery SQL editor and paste the below SQL query.
+Save your query.

    **Note: The URI provided in the example below specifies a Pub/Sub Topic as the destination for the continuous query, with the GCP project listed as "my_project".
 Be sure to change these to your own project.
 You can also specify different destinations for a BigQuery continuous query, as described in [these examples](https://cloud.google.com/bigquery/docs/continuous-queries#examples).**